Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Friday's total is 0.4 points higher than the combined 62.1 PPG average of the two teams.
+- Missouri's games have gone over 62.5 points in six of 11 chances this season.

+- The two teams combine to score 62.1 points per game, 0.4 less than the over/under in this contest.

-- These two squads combine to allow 59.3 points per game, 3.2 fewer than this contest's over/under.
+- These two squads combine to surrender 59.3 points per game, 3.2 fewer than this contest's over/under.

 - Razorbacks games have an average total of 54.7 points this season, 7.8 fewer than Friday's over/under.

-- The 62.5 total in this game is 1.2 points above the 61.3 average total in Tigers games this season.
+- The 62.5 over/under in this game is 1.2 points higher than the 61.3 average total in Tigers games this season.

 Arkansas Stats and Trends

+- In Arkansas' 11 games this year, it has seven wins against the spread.

-- This season, the Razorbacks have two against the spread wins in three games as a favorite of 14 points or more.
+- The Razorbacks have been favored by 14.5 points or more three times this season and have covered the spread in two of them.

-- Arkansas' games this year have hit the over on seven of 12 set point totals (58.3%).
+- Arkansas' games this year have gone over the total in seven out of 12 opportunities (58.3%).

-- Arkansas is 5-1 against the spread and 4-2 overall in games when it scores more than 34.7 points.
+- When Arkansas records more than 34.7 points, it is 5-1 against the spread and 4-2 overall.

-- Arkansas is 4-2 against the spread and 3-3 overall when the team amasses more than 447.2 yards.
+- In games that Arkansas churns out more than 447.2 yards, the team is 4-2 against the spread and 3-3 overall.

 - The Razorbacks have eight giveaways this season, while the Tigers have 15 takeaways .